A Practical Approach to Investor Targeting: Advice from Scott Einberger of JLL

 Looking at peer ownership, or analyzing the ownership patterns of industry peers, can provide valuable insights and benefits for investor targeting.
 By doing so, IR teams can tap into the investor preferences within their industry and identify relevant investors.

-Investor relations management software such as Irwin allows IR teams to find right-fit investors for their company based on relevance, investment style, sector, current holdings, and more.
+Investor targeting software such as Irwin allows IR teams to find right-fit investors for their company based on relevance, investment style, sector, current holdings, and more.

 “Irwin has a great tool for targeting, which I use to pull best-fit firms from a generated list.”